Sn4red/scp-collector/README.md

 Just like when capturing cards, you can also earn crystals by performing merges, with the same values.
 However, you don't receive any XP.

 ## Gameplay - Market
 SCP Collector features a market where 5 cards are sold weekly in exchange for crystals.
-The selection refreshes every Sunday at 12:05 a.m (EST/EDT), and the same market is shared by all users.
+The selection refreshes every Monday at 12:05 a.m (EST/EDT), and the same market is shared by all users.
 You can view it with the /`market` command and use /`buy` to purchase a card.

 ## Trading System